BeyondQuality/beyondquality/README.md

 On most forums and platforms like Reddit, conversations are fleeting — ideas get buried, and there's no guarantee of follow-through.

 Beyond Quality is a _working_ community, not just a talking one.
 Here, QA/QE professionals collaborate on research, prepare talks, solve real problems, and document the results so they become lasting, reusable resources.
-By working together, you _save time_ while producing _higher-quality results_, and get credit for your contributions (for instance, by being listed in the published whitepapers).
+By working together, you _save time_ while producing _higher-quality results_, and get credit for your contributions (for example, by being listed in the published whitepapers).

 ## Who it's for